valory-xyz/open-autonomy/docs/guides/register_packages_on_chain.md

       4. **No. of slots to canonical agent Ids.** Specify the number of agent instances for each agent ID listed above.

       5. **Cost of agent instance bond.** Specify (in wei units) what is the bond per each agent instance  joining the service.
-If you are using it for testing purposes, we suggest that you use a small value (e.g.,1000000000000000 GörliWei = 0.001 GörliETH).
+If you are using it for testing purposes, we suggest that you use a small value (e.g., 1000000000000000 GörliWei = 0.001 GörliETH).

       6. **Threshold.** Specify the threshold of agents required to sign.